yampee/Form/README.md

 About
 -------

-Yampee Annotations is licensed under the MIT license (see LICENSE file).
+Yampee Form is licensed under the MIT license (see LICENSE file).
-The Yampee Annotations library is developed and maintained by the Titouan Galopin.
+The Yampee Form library is developed and maintained by the Titouan Galopin.